veyon/docs/admin/cli.rst

 .. describe:: export <FILE> [location <LOCATION>] [format <FORMAT-STRING-WITH-VARIABLES>]

     This command can be used to export either the complete network object directory or only the specified location to a text file.
-The formatting can be controlled via a format string with variables inside.
+The formatting can be controlled via a format string containing placeholder variables.
 This allows to generate CSV file easily.
 Valid variables are ``%type%``, ``%name%``, ``%host%``, ``%mac%`` and ``%location%``.
 Various examples are given in the command help (``veyon-cli networkobjects help export``).

+.. note:: When using this command in batch files or through scheduled tasks on Windows make sure to properly escape the percent sign, i.e. use ``%%type%%`` instead of ``%type%``.
+Otherwise the individual parts of the format strings will be treated as environment variables and substituted with empty strings in most cases.
+This will lead to unexpected parse errors.

 .. describe:: import <FILE> [location <LOCATION>] [format <FORMAT-STRING-WITH-VARIABLES>] [regex <REGULAR-EXPRESSION-WITH-VARIABLES>]

     This command can be used to import a text file into the network object directory.
-The processing of the input data can be controlled via a format string or a regular expression with variables inside.
+The processing of the input data can be controlled via a format string or a regular expression containing placeholder variables.
 This way both CSV files and other types of structured data can be imported.
 Valid variables are ``%type%``, ``%name%``, ``%host%``, ``%mac%`` and ``%location%``.
 Various examples are given in the command help (``veyon-cli networkobjects help import``).

+.. note:: When using this command in batch files or through scheduled tasks on Windows make sure to properly escape the percent sign, i.e. use ``%%type%%`` instead of ``%type%``.
+Otherwise the individual parts of the format strings will be treated as environment variables and substituted with empty strings in most cases.
+This will lead to unexpected parse errors.

 .. describe:: list